ecs-org/ecs-appliance/README.md

 # ECS-Appliance

 ## Vagrant Appliance Builder

+"vagrant up" installs all packages needed for builder

 + create-ecs-config
     + creates a env.yml with all key material inside
     + see env.yml for Examples